 Cytecare hospital is the first hospital in the city to introduce Digital Breast Tomosynthesis (popularly known as 3D-Mammography) for women.

 Mammography continues to be the only screening test proven to decrease mortality from breast cancer.
 However, 2D mammography is less accurate in women with dense breasts for whom cancer may be masked by overlapping breast tissue.
 When a 2D mammogram detects an area of concern, radiologists further investigate with a diagnostic mammogram, ultrasound or biopsy.
-Looking at the same breast tissue in 3D, the radiologist may now be able to see that the abnormality on 2D mammogram in fact represents normal breast tissue.
-This avoids further investigation in large number of patients undergoing routine screening.
+Looking at the same breast tissue in 3D, the radiologist may now be able to see that the abnormality on a 2D mammogram in fact represents normal breast tissue.
+This avoids further investigation in a large number of patients undergoing routine screening.

-3D mammography or Tomosynthesis is a special kind of mammogram that uses several low dose x-rays obtained at different angles to create multiple images or “sequential slices” that step through the breast tissue and allows radiologists to see more clearly.
+3D mammography or Tomosynthesis is a special kind of mammogram test that uses several low dose x-rays obtained at different angles to create multiple images or “sequential slices” that step through the breast tissue and allows radiologists to see more clearly.
 The breast is positioned and compressed in the same way as for a 2D mammogram but the x-ray tube moves in a circular arc around the breast.
 It takes less than 10 seconds for the scan.
 The information from the x-rays is sent to a computer, which produces a focused 3-D digital image of the breast.

-Talking about Digital Breast Tomosynthesis Dr. Mukta Mahajan, Consultant radiologist, Breast Imaging and Intervention said, “The most important aspect as a Breast Radiologist at Cytecare Hospital is to spread awareness about personal risk-based screening and extent evaluation of breast cancer prior to planning treatment.
+Talking about Digital Breast Tomosynthesis Dr. Mukta Mahajan, Consultant Radiologist, Breast Imaging and Intervention said, “The most important aspect as a Breast Radiologist at Cytecare Hospital is to spread awareness about personal risk-based screening and extent evaluation of breast cancer prior to planning treatment.

 It is most important to avoid anxiety in women opting for screening tests.
-3D mammography serves as an excellent problem solving tool and reduces misdiagnoses.
+3D mammography serves as an excellent problem-solving tool and reduces misdiagnoses.
 Contrary to common practice, ultrasound alone has significant limitations as a screening tool and must always be combined with a 2D or 3D Digital Mammogram.
 The x-ray dose of 3D mammography is comparable to that of a 2D mammogram.
 Therefore the cumulative dose of the combined screening is still below the FDA-regulated limit and found to be safe and effective for patient use.
 I think this technology has greater relevance for Indian women.

-Incorporating this aspect Cytecare hospital’s breast imaging services are complete with Digital Breast Tomosynthesis (DBT or 3D Mammogram), Full Field Digital Mammogram (FFDM), Stereotactic and Vacuum Assisted Breast Biopsy (VABB). ”
+Incorporating this aspect Cytecare hospital’s breast imaging services are complete with Digital Breast Tomosynthesis (DBT or 3D Mammogram), Full Field Digital Mammogram (FFDM), Stereotactic and Vacuum-Assisted Breast Biopsy (VABB). ”

-3D mammography has shown to reduce percentage of missed cancers by 15%.
+3D mammography has shown to reduce the percentage of missed cancers by 15%.
 More recent studies show about 30% increased 3D mammography sensitivity and specificity compared to 2D Mammography with a recalls reduction in screening by approximately 40%.